-There are four partnering agencies that offer various levels of rapid re-housing services to households through ESG: HUD - CoC, VHSP, PWA CoC, and PWC Community Partner funding.
+There are two partnering agencies that offer various levels of rapid re-housing services to households through various funding streams.

 Note: All programs will accept eligible households to the extent funding sources permit and space is available.

 To be eligible for Rapid Re-Housing a household must meet the HUD definition of being homeless as described in Table 6.1.
 Households that have been screened and determined to be eligible to receive Rapid Re-Housing, will be informed about the level of assistance that will be provided.
 Reference Table 7.2 below regarding the varying levels of services to be provided.